Foupi/ada_air_guitar/README.md

 -   The `arm-none-eabi` toolchain, needed for building binaries that can be run on the board;
 -   ST-Link utilities, needed for flashing the created binary on the board.
+-   The SDL library, needed for the soudbox program.

 Build
 -----